 Restore opened the first long-term Safehome dedicated to foreign-national victims of sex trafficking in the Northeast.

 Today, Restore is a nationally recognized leader in identifying and helping trafficked women and is made up of a unique team of experienced counselors, social workers, researchers, and business professionals.
-With the blessing of our many supporters, we continue to create hope for these neglected women and set the standard of care nationwide.
+With the blessing of our many supporters, we continue to create hope for survivors of sex trafficking and set the standard of care nationwide.